uio-bmi/immuneML/docs/source/tutorials/how_to_import_the_data_to_immuneML.rst

 - **Receptor datasets** are the paired variant of sequence datasets, and should be used to make a prediction for each receptor chain pair.

 A broad range of different import formats can be specified, including AIRR, MiXCR, VDJdb, ImmunoSEQ (Adaptive Biotechnologies), 10xGenomics, OLGA and IGoR.
-For the complete list of supported data formats, and extensive documentation see :ref:`Datasets`.
+For the complete list of supported data formats, and extensive documentation see :ref:`Dataset parameters`.
 If you are using a custom format, or your preferred format is not yet supported, any type of tabular file can also be imported using :ref:`Generic` import.
 When possible, using format-specific importers is preferred over Generic import, as they require less options to be set and might take care of automatic reformatting of certain fields.